temporalio/documentation/docs/application-development-guide.md

 ### Signals

-First define your Signal type.
+First, Define the structure of your Signal.
-Then add a Signal handler to your Workflow Definition.
+Signals are handled in your Workflow Definition.

 Signals can be sent to Workflow Executions via the Temporal Client or from within a Workflow.

 Signal-With-Start can be used to start a Workflow Execution (if not already running) and pass it the Signal at the same time.

+#### Define Signal

+TODO

 <Tabs
 defaultValue="go"